bcaffo/ds4ph-bme/README.md

 * Capstone project

 # Course communication
-All course communcation will come be over the #ds4bme channel on the [ds4bme2019](https://ds4bme2019.slack.com/messages/CFA66R7J5/) slack channel.
+All course communcation will come be over the #ds4bme channel on the [ds4bme2019]() slack channel.
 Invites to the group will be given in the first class.

 # Calendar
 A calendar of the course is [here](https://github.com/bcaffo/ds4bme/blob/master/calendar.md).

 # Grading
-The course will involve three forms of evaluation: quizzes / in class programming assignments, homework and projects.
+The course will involve three forms of evaluation: quizzes, homework and projects.

-The final grade will be the average of the project, in class quiz / programming grades and homework weighted equally.
+The final grade will be the average of the project, in class quiz grades and homework weighted equally.

-The quiz / in class programming assignment percentage will be calculated as:
+The quizzes percentage will be calculated as:

 (X1 + ... + Xk) / (P1 + ... + PK)